All Episodes

 Look at that.

-You can see the round, you can see the compression.
+You can see the compression.

-So remember when his necklace just blows off over his ear, and we're like, oh yeah, it had to have been a side shot because it snaps the necklace and it blows off.
+And we're like, oh, yeah, it had to have been a side shot because it snaps the necklace and it blows off.

-And I was thinking, well, it hit the it went through his neck and purged out the back of his neck and it snapped the necklace off, but it didn't make sense.
+And I was thinking, well, it hit the, it went through his neck and purged out the back of his neck and it snapped the necklace off, but it didn't make sense.

 Because that thing went flying off backwards.